apostrophecms/apostrophe-multisite/README.md

 This significantly improves performance.
 The appropriate level of `concurrency` depends on your task; you may leave this argument off.

+> We do fork just a little.
+To combat memory leaks observed when running under Linux, if there are more than ten sites to run the task for, sub-processes will be forked to process them sequentially in groups of 10 using the `--sites` option.
+The end result is the same, and `concurrency` still applies within each group.

 To run a task on a temporary "hosted" site which will be deleted after the task:

 ```